Certified Pediatric Oncology Nurse of the Year Award

 - Nominees must be CPON® or CPHON™ certified at the time of nomination and award presentation.

-- Nominees must be currently licensed as RNs (or possess equivalent foreign credentials).
+- Nominees must have current, active, unencumbered RN licensure (or equivalent foreign credentials).

 - Members of the ONCC Recognition Subcommittee and the ONCC Board of Directors are not eligible to be nominees, to nominate others, or to provide recommendations for nominees.